TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.6.0**
 - **New Role:** [Arsonist](#arsonist)
+- Added an Ingame Updater, to make it easier to update the Mod
+- Added syncrhonization for Airship toilet doors.
+Doors now open/close for everyone.
-- The Shifter now also dies when he shifts a neutral role (Jester, Arsonist, Jackal, ...)
+- Changed Shifter to also die when shifting a neutral role (Jester, Arsonist, Jackal, ...)
-- We changed the option "Jester Can Die To Sheriff" to "Neutrals Can Die To Sheriff"
+- Changed the option "Jester Can Die To Sheriff" to "Neutrals Can Die To Sheriff"
-- We changed the role assignment system.
+- Changed the role assignment system.
 You can now set how many neutral roles you want in your game.
+- Changed Hacker to see colors more clearly on Admin Table
+- Fixed a problem with the Hat Tab leaving too much space between categories
+- Fixed an Among Us bug, which always showed "North America" as selected region
+- Fixed an Among Us bug, which made the disconnect info be off-screen. (hopefully)

 **Version 2.5.1**
 - **New Hats:** We added the support for custom hats and there are already a few hats inside the game.
 We can add new hats without updating the mod and we're awaiting your hat designs on our discord server.